 In 1924, a number of sizable workshops open at 7 rue Baudin in the town of Pré-Saint-Gervais, situated in the northeastern outskirts of Paris.
 Geared towards the future and the path of progress, they are known as the “modern electric plant”.

 After ten years of work, his achievements are recognized.
-In 1934, François Péjaudier, who directs eight shops (including the one at Trocadéro in Paris, opened in 1928), is made chevalier of the legion of honour.
+In 1934, François Péjaudier, who directs eight shops (including the one at Trocadéro in Paris, opened in 1928), is made chevalier of the Legion of Honour.
 He celebrates the occasion by inviting all his employees to Normandy for a festive Sunday outing.

 Economic depression, war, occupation, the imprisonment of his son and the death of the founder himself, François Péjaudier, in 1941 leave Le Lit National slowly ticking over while waiting for better days.

 When Péjaudier’s son George is freed, he immediately gets down to work.
-In ten years, he renews his father’s company roots and focuses on quality side of the product, transforming Le Lit National into a top-end bedding reference.
+In ten years, he renews his father’s company roots and focuses on the quality side of the product, transforming Le Lit National into a top-end bedding reference.
 Between cosiness, nocturnal comfort and conviviality, the family business is reborn.

 “Sleeping together, separately”.
 The arrival of the Duo-Rêve has the effect of a mini revolution.
 Being the latest symbol of Le Lit National, the bed combines a custom-made product with independent comfort and increased dimensions.